 Soccer is by far the most played and most popular sport in the world today.
-It’s played everywhere, from the biggest stadiums in the world to small, remote villages where there isn’t even a proper ball to kick around.
+It’s played everywhere, from the biggest stadiums in the world to small, remote villages where they don’t even have a real ball to kick around.

 The sport is also loved and enjoyed by people of all ages.
 But how did it all begin?

-Modern Soccer was invented in London, England, in 1863 when the first governing body, the Football Association, was formed.
+Modern soccer was invented in London, England, in December 1863 when the first governing body, the Football Association, was formed.
 This created a standardized, universally accepted set of rules for all teams to follow.
 However, the earliest forms of soccer originated in the 2nd and 3rd centuries B.C.

 Soccer has a long and interesting history that stretches back over 2000 years to various games played throughout the ancient world.
 Learning more about its invention and origins will help us understand and appreciate how it developed into the game we see today.